jing1tian/franky/README.md

 Note that in Python, these callbacks are not executed in the control thread since they would otherwise block it.
 Instead, they are put in a queue and executed by another thread.
-While this scheme ensures that the control thread can always run, it cannot prevent that the queue grows indefinitely when the callbacks take more time to execute than it takes for new callbacks to be queued.
+While this scheme ensures that the control thread can always run, it cannot prevent the queue from growing indefinitely when the callbacks take more time to execute than it takes for new callbacks to be queued.
 Hence, callbacks might be executed significantly after they were queued if they take a long time to execute.